 The songs seem to develop their own conciousness and mould themselves around Vollebekk’s direction, a kind of instinctive editorial process.
 It seems effortless which, whether the case or not, provides the kind of natural flow synonamous with one of the inspirations behind this record, Nick Drake.

 Opener Vancouver Time sets the tone with its stripped back arrangements.
-Nothing fancy but interspersed with delightful and thoughtful monosyllabic instrumental fancies.
+Nothing too fancy here, just the laying of foundations with a sprinkling of delightful and thoughtful instrumental arrangements .
 Elegy came to Leif as he rode his motorbike around Montreal, like a present day Dickens wandering the streets of London in the middle of the night for ideas, “My feet are so tired but baby my spirit ain’t broken”.
 Each track melts the listener and breaks down a little more resistance.

 In many ways it’s an album born of the road and the endless hours travelling between towns, an exhausted sigh of a record.
 It’s no surprise to discover it was self-produced; material this personal breaks through the individual experiences expressed and becomes simply an extension of the soul.